nkenan/codebaseExtractor/README.md

 ## Configuration

-Create a `.codebase-extractor.conf` file in your project root to customize behavior:
+Create a `.codebaseExtractor.conf` file in your project root to customize behavior:

 ```bash
 # Custom output file